Local context: support notes for the Financial Resilience Index

 • Good financial management can be achieved with relatively low reserves, while high reserves do not always indicate good financial management.

-• COVID payments paid at the end of March 2021 will have an impact on this indicator if the local authority recorded them as reserves such as section 31 payments for business rate relief.
+• COVID payments made at the end of March 2021 will have an impact on this indicator for earlier periods if the local authority recorded them as reserves such as section 31 payments for business rate relief.

 Change in reserves